Secure online accounting

 Since partnerships are similar to sole proprietorships, partners can also receive an owner’s draw based on each partner’s share in capital and business profits.

-Furthermore, each partner includes his share of income in his personal income tax return.
-Thus, he is required to pay income tax and self-employment taxes.
+Furthermore, each partner includes their share of income in their personal income tax return, and they are required to pay income tax and self-employment taxes.

 How to Pay Yourself from a Limited Liability Company (LLC)?